9 Timeless Habits That Elevate You as a Dentist (Before You Even Speak)

 Try this:

-Slow down.
-Let your voice carry warmth.
-Remove “filler” phrases that dilute your presence.
+Remove filler phrases that dilute your presence.

-4. Respond, Don’t React
+4. Respond — Don’t React

 Your emotional composure is part of your brand.